-This interface identifies specific requirements in the DHCP server and the client for IP assignment during the MTA initialization process.
 This figure represents the components and interfaces discussed in this document.
 All the PacketCable specifications have a similar diagram indicating which interfaces of the PacketCable Architecture are affected by a particular specification.

 Figure 3.
 PacketCable Provisioning Interfaces

 5.4.1 MTA